 - 5. Open the front door of the instrument. - 6.
-Look behind the right side of the vacuum interlock shield and twist the vent valve knob one and a half times in a clockwise direction to open the vent. - 7.
+Twist the vent valve knob one and a half times in a clockwise direction to open the vent. - 7.
 Wait five minutes for the system to vent. - 8.
 Use a T20 Torxhead screwdriver to loosen the top cover panel from the interior front panel.